 You should also like: Our review of Okja which can be watched on Netflix >

-Also, he’s in Parasite which is the lastest award-winning movie by the brilliant director Joon-ho Bong.
+Also, he’s in Parasite which is the latest award-winning movie by the brilliant director Joon-ho Bong.

 You might not know the two actors in key roles unless you watch TV series from South Korea, but they are damn good.
 Do-Hwan Woo plays the bad guy and does it so damn well that you nearly root for him.
 Especially working across from Seo-Joon Park who portrays the main protagonist Yong-hoo.